 GENERAL EMPLOYMENT LAW

 Employment and labor law is a constantly changing area.
 Martin Law Office LLC offers extensive experience in these matters.
 Our firm advises and represents both employers and employees in employment related matters at all stages, to include, advice and guidance on policy development and training, as well as representation during administrative investigations and proceedings, litigation, and appeals.

-Our firm also advises and represents individuals in employment and partnership related matters.
+Our firm also advises and represents individuals in employment related matters.
 We advise both employers and employees on employment and severance agreements, as well as compensation and benefits issues.
-Additionally, we represent clients in discrimination and harassment claims arising from gender, race, religion, disability, age or retaliation.
+Additionally, we represent clients in discrimination and harassment claims arising from gender, race, religion, disability, age, sexual orientation, marital status, gender identity, and retaliation.
 Our attorneys are experienced in claims involving the following employment and labor laws:

 - Title VII

 - Civil Rights Act, including Free Speech, Freedom of Association, and Equal Protection